09653018355justine/testrepository/README.md

-this is my tacle about the git codes
+this is my codes please read the instructions this read me folder i mean in note